storybookjs/marko/docs/addons/configure-addons.md

 title: 'Configure and communicate with an addon'
 ---

 Storybook is designed to be highly customizable.
-You can develop all kinds of workflows around it.
-To support this, you can allow users to configure and communicate with addons in several different ways.
+It fits into all kinds of UI development workflows.

+Like the rest of Storybook, addons are flexible and can be configured to fit many scenarios.
+The addon API is powerful and offers a few different ways to configure and communicate with addons.
+Let's look at what these are and their suggested uses cases.

 ## Preset